-Talent is a gift, but the character is a choice - character is built every time we make a choice, whether to get out of a difficult situation or delve into it, whether to distort the truth or accept its full weight, to win easy money or to we pay the price.
+Talent is a gift, but character is a choice - character is built every time we make a choice, whether to get out of a difficult situation or delve into it, whether to distort the truth or accept its full weight, to win easy money or to we pay the price.

-Character brings lasting success with people - true leadership always includes other people.
+Character brings lasting success to people - true leadership always includes other people.
 (As the leadership saying goes, "If you think you're leading but no one is following you, then you're just walking around.")
 Followers don't trust leaders they know are weak and won't follow for long.

 Leaders can't transcend the limits of their character - have you seen people suddenly collapse after achieving a certain level of success?
 The key to this phenomenon is in the character and is called the "success syndrome".
 This syndrome says that people who achieve high results but lack a solid character base to help them withstand stress are doomed to disaster.

 Charisma: the first impression can make a deal

 Most people think that charisma is something mystical, almost inexplicable.
 They believe that this is a quality that comes with birth or does not develop at all.
 Simply put, charisma is the ability to attract people to you.
 Like other qualities, it can be developed if:

 We love life - people like leaders who enjoy life.
 Think about the people you want to spend time with.
 How would you describe them?
 Sour?
 Angry?
 Depressed?
 Of course not.
 These are the people who like to celebrate, not the ones who tend to complain.
 They love life passionately.

 We give the highest appreciation to everyone - one of the best things we can do for people - and which also attracts them to us - is to expect the best from them.
 It helps people to have a high opinion of themselves, but at the same time, it helps us.